I’m sure you’ve all heard the saying “never judge a book by its cover”…

 As soon as I arrived, the first thing I noticed was that the city was relatively clean.
 The people were incredibly friendly and the biggest shock of all was that the driving was very civilized.

 Yep!
 I even expected the roads to be bad… But believe it or not, driving here was better than driving in Australia, in more ways than one!
 Even when there were Zebra in the middle of the freeway, there was no tooting of horns, no swerving into lanes and absolutely no chaos.

 I had prepared myself to see devastating things; lots of crime, unwelcoming people and dirty, chaotic streets.
 This still occurs, there’s absolutely no doubt – but every country has its issues, right?!
 Why is this a narrative that’s only ever perpetuated onto African nations?

 At no point throughout my entire trip did I feel the slightest bit unsafe.
 Despite what the media has portrayed, every person I encountered was kind, open-hearted and willing to help in every way possible.

-We chatted to many locals during our visit, each saying that the media’s perception is completely falsified; crime is drastically decreasing and tourists are hardly ever targetted.
+We chatted with many locals during our visit, each saying that the media’s perception is completely falsified; crime is drastically decreasing and tourists are hardly ever targetted.

 I had an incredible experience; of course, I was not here for a long period of time, nor do I know what it’s really like to live in this city as a local.
 But all I’m trying to express is that my experience was a beautiful one – and in no way should you ever feel afraid to visit somewhere because of what you’ve seen on the web.